musicmage4114/esi/docs/FleetsApi.md

 fleet_id = 789 # Integer | ID for a fleet

-naming = SwaggerClient::PutFleetsFleetIdWingsWingIdNaming.new # PutFleetsFleetIdWingsWingIdNaming | New name of the wing
+naming = SwaggerClient::NewWingName.new # NewWingName | New name of the wing

 wing_id = 789 # Integer | The wing to rename